 Do you know your spark plugs from your head gasket?
 Unless you’re a mechanic it would be a good idea to get an independent engineer inspection if you’re buying a car privately, or ask a friendly mechanic, if you know one, to come and look over the car.
 If you’re buying a car from a main dealership, you won’t need to worry about mechanical checks as these will have all been done by the workshop.
 Approved used cars have to undergo multi-point checks and are sold with a brand new MOT.

 A car might look amazing but it could have a hidden past.
 It’s vital to do a car history check; it’s worth the small cost.
-An HPI check looks for:
+An HPI check asks:

 When buying a car privately, you’ll need to pay for this check yourself, however when buying from the JCB Group this is done for you.